tothlilizs/Sem_project3/README.md

 This is our 3rd semester project created in autumn of 2021 for the Software Engineering course at [VIA](https://via.dk/) university college, campus Horsens, DK.

 ## Description
 The project is a website based text-based game.
 The goal is to create an avatar that is a university student and making sure that they stay alive throughout the semester.

-For requirement we had to make sure our system was 3-tiered, heterogeneous and utilized two different communication technologies between tiers.
+For requirement, we had to make sure our system was 3-tiered, heterogeneous and utilized two different communication technologies between tiers.
 ## Team
 This project was created by our group:
 * [Aldís Eir Hansen](https://github.com/AlleyCatRacer)